Planning a music festival

 Together let’s create a great experience!

 Music festivals are a much-loved part of our community.
-Music lovers coming together to enjoy a shared experience is a freedom we welcome back.
+Music lovers coming together to enjoy a shared experience.

 A good festival has many elements that create the whole experience.
 These can include food and drink stalls, location and venue, transport availability, volunteers, security, disability access, and amenities.
 All must be kept within budget with well-planned communications.